Hytale-Client-C/.github/profile/README.md

 This repository does NOT contain and will NEVER contain any leaked, proprietary, or copyrighted game client files.

-The original Hytale client is the intellectual property of its respective owners.
+The original Hytale client is the intellectual property of its respective Hypixel Studios Canada.
 **This project does not distribute, re-host, or provide access to any leaked binaries or decompiled resources**.

 Purpose of This Project